jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/structuredDocument/fields/digitalSignature/download/downloadTheSignedData.rst

 4. Data and time of the signature set

-5. Sertificate cerial number according to legal data
+5. Certificate serial number according to legal data